github/relative-time-element/README.md

 $ npm install @github/time-elements
 ```

+This element uses the `Intl.DateTimeFormat` APIs, which are supported by all modern JS engines.
+If you need to support an older browser, you may need to introduce a polyfill for `Intl.DateTimeFormat`.

 ## Usage

 This component provides three custom subtypes of the standard HTML `<time>` element.
 All custom time elements MUST have a `datetime` attribute set to an ISO 8601 formatted timestamp.